akka/akka/akka-docs/rst/scala/typed-channels.rst

 There is one other actor reference which is available to every actor: its parent.
-Since the child–parent relationship is established permanently when the child is created by the parent, this problem is easily solvable by encoding the requirements of the child for its parent channel in its type signature having the typed variant of ``actorOf`` verify this against the ``selfChannel``.
+Since the child–parent relationship is established permanently when the child is created by the parent, this problem is easily solvable by encoding the requirements of the child for its parent channel in its type signature and having the typed variant of ``actorOf`` verify this against the ``selfChannel``.

-Anecdotally, since the guardian actor does not care at all about message sent to it, top-level type channel actors must declare their parent channel to be empty.
+Anecdotally, since the guardian actor does not care at all about messages sent to it, top-level actors with typed channels must declare their parent channel to be empty.

 The Exposure/Restriction Problem
 --------------------------------